vrvis/vis_draco_kb/README.md

 ### 2. Package installation

 In the folder of the project, run `npm install` for installing all required modules.
+This will create a folder `node_modules` with all libraries in there and a file `package-lock.json`.

 ### 3. Additional requirements

-It is necessary to manually delete all vega dependencies in `./node_modules/draco-core/node_modules/` (detele all folders with vega-*).
+It is necessary to manually delete all vega dependencies in `./node_modules/draco-core/node_modules` by deleting all folders that start with `vega-*`.
 Unfortunately, Draco has not been updated yet to support the newest version of Vega.

 ## Running the application

 The application can be run as a local development server.
-This is suggested to local development purposes, but not for production purposes.
+This is suggested for local development purposes, but not for production purposes.

 ### Local development server

 * Run `ng serve` for starting a development server.
-* Navigate your browser to `http://localhost:4200/`.
+* Navigate your browser to http://localhost:4200/.

 ### Production Build

 Run `ng build` to build the project.
+If you plan to host the website under a specific domain, you will probably have to add `base-href` to the command (in our case, we used `ng build --base-href='https://vrvis.github.io/projects/vis_draco_kb/'`).
 The build artifacts will be stored in the `./dist` directory.

-## Vision
-Automated visualization recommendation systems should be capable of creating charts of extensible specifications.
-ML based approaches are therefore, limited to a small predefined number of possible specifications and chart types.
-Vega-Lite is such an declarative specification language for creating various types of visualizations and specification, even with basic interaction possibilites.
-So, the vision is to extend the formal model of Draco to cover all possible visualizations of vega-lite and rank them by criteria of expressivness and effectiveness.

-Because Draco's knowledge base is based on an incomplete set of rules, design experts and researchers have to extend this model to enhance Draco's recommendation capabilities.
-Extending this model requires the understanding of the syntax of these constraints and the structure and content of the current implemented knowledge base.
-As the the learning curve for this task is quite high, there is a need of an interactive system to search in this knowledge base, filter it, interact with it and showing coherences and dependencies.